rumppel/irc-client/README.md

 * You can only see messages from one channel at a time.
 * Client automatically responds to Server's ping.

-After connecting to server via Connect button, you can use this commands:
+After connecting to server via Connect button, you can use these commands:

 ```message  - to sent message in current channel;```